discolabs/disco_app/README.md

 During the setup process, DiscoApp creates some default jobs that are queued during installation or after specific webhooks are received.
 They are:

-- `AppInstalledJob`, triggered when the application is installed.
+- `DiscoApp::AppInstalledJob`, triggered when the application is installed.
 By default, this job uses the Shopify API to set up webhooks and to perform initial data synchronisation.
-- `AppUninstalledJob`, triggered when the `app/uninstalled` webhook is received.
-By default, this job simply updates the `status` flag on the `Shop` model, but you may wish to add tasks like sending a cancellation email or the like.
+- `DiscoApp::AppUninstalledJob`, triggered when the `app/uninstalled` webhook is
+  received.
+By default, this job simply updates the `status` flag on the `DiscoApp::Shop` model, but you may wish to add tasks like sending a cancellation email or the like.
-- `ShopUpdateJob`, triggered when the `shop/update` webhook is received.
-By default, this task keeps the metadata attributes on the relevant `Shop` model up to date.
+- `DiscoApp::ShopUpdateJob`, triggered when the `shop/update` webhook is
+  received.
+By default, this task keeps the metadata attributes on the relevant `DiscoApp::Shop` model up to date.

+The default jobs that come with the engine can be extended through the use of Concerns in a similar way to the models that come with the engine.
+See [Extending Models][] below.

+[Extending Models]: #extending-models

 ### Webhooks
 As you may have noticed from the preceding section, webhooks and background